midjourney/docs/terms-of-service.md

 4. No Third-Party Beneficiaries.
 This Agreement does not confer any benefits on any third party unless it expressly states that it does.
 5. Survival.
 The sections and obligations in this Agreement that a reasonable person would expect to survive this agreement, will.
 Particularly the IP and privacy stuff.

+# 12. Supplemental terms

+If you use the "Beta Model" (available only on 8/22/2022) or 'test' or 'testp' mode (on 8/28/2022) to create Assets on the Service.
+Your use of this model may be subject to license and use restrictions as explained in the Creative ML OpenRAIL-M license.